RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 >
 >Each TU possesses a unique id by which it can be identified within the TM.

-It is also possible to 'wipe' the entire TM by applying the ```DeleteAllTranslationUnits```, which will delete all translation units that are stored in the TM.
+You can also clear the entire TM by calling `DeleteAllTranslationUnits()`, which removes all translation units stored in the TM.
 # [C#](#tab/tabid-16)
 ```cs
 tm.LanguageDirection.DeleteAllTranslationUnits();